Sakura-IT/SonnetAmiga/README.md

 SonnetAmiga has the following hardware requirements:
 - Amiga 3000/3000T/4000/4000T.
 - ELBOX Mediator for one of the above Amiga models.
 3.3V PCI power rail is necessary.
-Note that among big box Mediators, only 3000Di is equipped with it by default.
+Note that among big box Mediators, only 3000Di, 4000D 3V and 4000Di 3V is equipped with it by default.
 We're investigating if it's possible to mod the other models.
 - Sonnet Crescendo 7200 with local memory installed (up to 128 or 256MB
   depending on installed graphics card).
-- 3Dfx Voodoo 3 or ATI Radeon 9200 (ID $5960 and $5C63) graphics card.
+- 3Dfx Voodoo 3, 4, 5 or ATI Radeon 9200 (ID $5960 and $5C63) graphics card.

 # Building